rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 This can be found on the *About* screen on the Weather Display Console, or via the **WSView Plus** app on the "My Devices" tab.

 The MAC address is used to validate that the data report received is coming from the correct gateway or display console.
+If the MAC address is not provided, MAC validation will be disabled meaning that the source MAC of each data report will not be checked.

 ### Data Report Service